 Life in the Cu Chi Tunnels

-Few places in Vietnam are as symbolic for the toughness of the Vietnamese people like the Cu Chi Tunnels.
+Few places in Vietnam are as symbolic of the toughness of the Vietnamese people like the Cu Chi Tunnels.

-The Viet Cong would only come out at night to get supplies, mind the crops and make attacks.
-During the day, they would all have their tasks in the tunnels as it operated as any other village.
+The Viet Cong would only come out at night to get supplies, mind crops, and make attacks.
+During the day, they would all have their tasks in the tunnels as it operated like any other village.

-Tunnels were divided into 4 levels reaching down to 10 meters below the ground.
-1st level was 3-4 meters down and housed ventilation and firing posts and was filled with booby traps.
-2nd level housed kitchen and living quarters.
-3rd level housed hospital and storage room for food and weapons.
-4th level included a well for fresh water and underwater escape route to the Saigon River.
+The tunnels had four levels, reaching down to 10 meters below the ground.
+1st level was 3-4 meters down and housed ventilation and firing posts while the 2nd level housed kitchens and living quarters.
+3rd level had a hospital and storage room for food and weapons.
+4th level included a well for a freshwater and underwater escape route to the Saigon River.

 The Vietnam War Tunnel Rats

-The Tunnel Rats were volunteer U.S., Australian and New Zealand servicemen that were specially trained to search and destroy the tunnels created by the Viet Cong.
-They would be tasked to navigate the booby traps, gather intelligence and kill enemy solders.
+The Tunnel Rats were specially trained U.S., Australian, and New Zealand volunteers that searched and destroyed the tunnels created by the Viet Cong.
+They would be tasked to navigate the booby traps, gather intelligence, and kill enemy soldiers.

-The Tunnel Rats were small figured solders but even so, they had a hard time crawling the tight tunnels which were only 2 – 2½ feet wide and 4½ feet tall.
+The Tunnel Rats were small figured soldiers, but even so, they had a hard time crawling the tight tunnels, which were often must over a meter tall.

-Much of the tunnels have now collapsed but parts have been maintained and are now open tourists.
-In addition to having access to the tunnels, you’ll also see how people lived in and around the tunnels and what they ate.
+Much of the tunnels have now collapsed, but parts have been maintained and are now open to travelers.
+When visiting, you’ll get to access the tunnels in addition to seeing how life was in the tunnels.
 You’ll see the booby traps and weapons, and you’ll even have a chance to shoot some of them if you want.

 You will have several options for traveling to the tunnels.
 Almost every travel agency in Saigon will offer tours to Cu Chi Tunnels.
-Or you can take the bus, motorcycle or private car, all depending on your preference and budget.
+Or you can go on your own and take the bus, motorcycle, or private car, all depending on your preference and budget.

-The entrance fee is VND 90,000.
-In addition to the entrance fee you will have to purchase a guide for VND 20,000 unless you’re in a scheduled tour.
+The entrance fee is VND 90,000, and you will have to pay additional VND 20,000 for a guide unless you’re on a scheduled tour.
 Don’t rely on the compulsory tour guide for much information.
-He or she is mostly there to make sure you stay on the tracks on don’t go wondering into the woods.
+He or she is mostly there to make sure you stay on the tracks on don’t go wandering into the thick forest.

-During the approximately 2-hour walk through the area you’ll see several depression in the ground from all the B-52 bombs that bombed the area during the war.
+During the approximately 2-hour walk through the area, you’ll see several depressions in the ground from all the B-52 bombs that bombed the region during the war.

 The tour ends at a souvenir shop where you can get Vietnam War memorabilia along with more standard Vietnamese souvenirs.
-And if you didn’t get enough of the propaganda video in the beginning of the tour, you can buy it there.
-You will also have the option of shooting AK-47s and M-16s at the shooting range.
+And if you didn’t get enough of the propaganda video at the beginning of the tour, you can buy it there.
+You will also have the opportunity of shooting AK-47s and M-16s at the shooting range.

 The tunnels are open from 8 am to 5 pm every day.

-The Ben Dinh Tunnels is where most tourists go.
-It can get very busy with thousands of tourists visiting each day.
-It is cleaner and more has been done to make the area appealing to tourists.
-And a major advantage is that it’s closer to Saigon than the Ben Duoc access to the tunnels.
+Ben Dinh Tunnels is where most tourists go.
+It can get jam-packed with thousands of tourists visiting each day.
+It is cleaner and more appealing to travelers than Ben Duoc Tunnels.
+And a significant advantage is that it’s closer to Saigon than the other tunnels.

-The Ben Duoc Tunnels will give you more authentic experience.
-It is also a lot less crowded but it will take you about an hour extra to get there.
+Ben Duoc Tunnels will give you a more authentic experience.
+It is also a lot less crowded, but it will take you about an extra hour to get there compared to Ben Dinh.

 The Cu Chi Tunnels Shooting Range

-The shooting range has become famous as there aren’t many places left where you can shoot Ak-47s, M16s and jeep-mounted machine guns.
-You have to be at least 16 years of age to shoot and hey charge price per bullet.
+The shooting range has become famous as there aren’t many places left in the world where you can shoot Ak-47s, M16s, and jeep-mounted machine guns.
+You have to be at least 16 years of age to shoot, and they charge a price per bullet.

 - M16: VND 50,000 (USD 2.15)